 They are commonly found in bedding, upholstered furniture, carpets, and drapes.
 The latter two can serve as nests where many of them can cluster and reside.

-Do Dust Mites Cause Asthma?
+Do These Mites Cause Asthma?

-The short answer is yes, these mites can trigger symptoms in the asthmatic.
+The short answer is yes; these mites can trigger symptoms in the asthmatic.

 Symptoms of Dust Allergies

 It is important to note that dust allergies and asthma are two different things.
-The latter is a chronic illness while the former is an allergy.
+The latter is a chronic illness, while the former is an allergy.

 With that said, some common symptoms of dust allergies are: